 I'm not a fan of smoking cannabis.
 It's much better to ingest or at least vapourize.
 Each of those methods offer superior effects while causing less (known) harm.

-Smoke-toking, I believe, is wasteful and damaging to the respiratory system (although moderation and intermittent use reduces, albeit relatively, the detrimental impact to both the lungs and wallet).
+Smoke-toking is wasteful and damaging to the respiratory system (although moderation and intermittent use reduces the detrimental impact to both the lungs and wallet).

-There's no point getting into a technical debate here and now, however, about the nature and extent of the benefits.
-Suffice to say, for a great many people, it's a better option than alcohol or pain-relief pharmaceuticals.
-Maybe we can broach those subjects another day.
+There's no point getting into a technical debate about the nature and extent of the benefits.
+Suffice to say, it's a better option than alcohol or pain-relief pharmaceuticals.
+Maybe we can explore those subjects in better depth another day.

 Regardless, Canada has made both medicinal and recreational cannabis use legal and has a become a world-leader by doing so.
 Hopefully, it leads to more research, fewer people jailed and a destination tourism boom.
 I'm actually not a big fan of the legislation as it's written.
-Seems they have created a whole new raft of laws to make it easy to rake in fine revenues while cornering the retail market.
+Seems they have created a raft of new laws to rake in fine revenues while cornering the retail market.
 Politicians.

 Interestingly, a great many pot-virgins have no remaining rationale keeping them from exploring cannabis as a means of self-medicating, helping relatives medicate differently or check out alternate or additional options for recreating.
 And that's a steep learning curve for the 50 to 80 crowd that are starting from scratch.